-Well-established covered bond franchise with good access to German investors, a balance to Deutsche Hypo's high dependence on market funding
+Well-established covered bond franchise with good access to German investors, mitigating Deutsche Hypo's high dependence on market funding

 Deutsche Hypo's Funding Structure score is ba3, one notch above the b1 initial score.
 Our assessment reflects the bank's high dependence on wholesale funding, which is balanced by several mitigating factors.
-These are the bank's strong and independent covered bond franchise, its good access to funding from Germany's savings banks, as well as largely matched funded assets and liabilities.
+These mitigants are the bank's strong and independent covered bond and green bond franchise, its good access to funding from Germany's savings banks, and its largely matched funded assets and liabilities.

-At the end of 2019, around 57% of Deutsche Hypo's assets were funded through covered bonds, a ratio which is largely unchanged since 2015.
-The importance of mortgage covered bonds, which accounted for €8.3 billion or around 41% of assets, for Deutsche Hypo's funding is gradually increasing, as underpinned by this debt class' share of 35% in 2017 and 31% in 2015.
-In contrast, the percentage of assets funded through public sector covered bonds is gradually declining, representing around 16% of assets at the end of 2019 (2017: 19%; 2015: 26%), which reflects that this segment is no longer part of Deutsche Hypo's strategic focus.
+As of the end of June 2020, around 59% of Deutsche Hypo's assets were funded through covered bonds, a ratio which has remained largely unchanged since 2015.
+The importance of mortgage covered bonds, which accounted for €8.3 billion or around 43% of assets, for Deutsche Hypo's funding is gradually increasing, underpinned by this debt class' share of 35% in 2017 and 31% in 2015.
+In contrast, the percentage of assets funded through public sector covered bonds is gradually declining, representing around 16% of assets as of the end of June 2020 (2017: 19%; 2015: 26%), which reflects the fact that this segment is no longer part of Deutsche Hypo's strategic focus.

-The ability to issue covered bonds mitigates Deutsche Hypo's high market funding dependence Data as % of tangible banking assets
+Exhibit 8 The ability to issue covered bonds mitigates Deutsche Hypo's high market funding dependence Data as a percentage of tangible banking assets

-Note: Market Funds ratio = market funds/tangible banking asset Sources: Moody's Financial Metrics, company reports

-Not all funding needs at Deutsche Hypo can be accomplished through the issuance of covered bonds.
-We believe that the need to issue senior unsecured debt is manageable for Deutsche Hypo, reflecting its close proximity to NORD/LB, the savings banks sector, and considering the fact that the bank can issue these debts in the form of private placements with comparatively short maturities.
-At the end of 2019, around ≤ 1.7 billion or 8.1% of assets (2018: 8.5%) were funded through senior unsecured bonds.
+Market funds ratio = Market funds/tangible banking assets.
+Sources: Company reports and Moody's Financial Metrics Not all funding needs at Deutsche Hypo can be met through the issuance of covered bonds.
+The need to issue senior unsecured debt is manageable for Deutsche Hypo, reflecting its proximity to NORD/LB, the savings bank sector, and considering the fact that the bank can issue this debt in the form of private placements with comparatively short maturities.
+As of the end of June 2020, around €1.5 billion or 7.8% of assets (2019: 8.1%) were funded through senior unsecured bonds.

 Deutsche Hypo's access to cost-efficient funding is a key requirement for its business model.
 The bank's funding structure is generally geared towards confidence-sensitive wholesale funding sources, which renders the bank susceptible to changes in investor sentiment and market risk appetite.
-At the same time, the bank's access to the deposit-rich savings banks sector, which includes a significant bond off-take by the German Landesbanks, has proved to be an important mitigant to funding risk.
+At the same time, the bank's access to the deposit-rich savings bank sector, which includes a significant bond off-take by the German Landesbanks, has proved to be an important mitigant to funding risk.
 In addition, Deutsche Hypo's own institutional clients are an important investor base for both its secured and unsecured bond issuances.

-Sound but declining liquidity as share of loans increases
+Sound, but declining, liquidity as the share of CRE loans increases

-Deutsche Hypo's Liquid Resources score is baa2, which is two notches below the initial score.
-Our adjustment reflects that Deutsche Hypo has pledged as collateral some financial securities against the issued covered bonds.
-However, because of its long-dated loans and, therefore, modest maturities and cash outflow, we consider Deutsche Hypo's liquid resources adequate, representing 27.7% of tangible assets as of 31 December 2019 (2018: 28.1%).
-Our view is further underpinned by Deutsche Hypo's solid liquidity coverage ratio of 396% as of 31 December 2019 (2018: 264%, 2017: 346%).
+Deutsche Hypo's Liquid Resources score is baa2, which is two notches below the initial score of a3.
+Our adjustment reflects the fact that Deutsche Hypo has pledged as collateral some financial securities against the issued covered bonds.
+However, because of its long-dated loans and, therefore, modest maturities and cash outflow, we consider Deutsche Hypo's liquid resources adequate, at 27.1% of tangible assets as of 30 June 2020 (2019: 27.7%).
+Our view is further underpinned by Deutsche Hypo's solid LCR of 365% as of 30 June 2020 (2019: 396%).